intel/ccloudvm/README.md

 ```
 package_upgrade: {{with .PackageUpgrade}}{{.}}{{else}}false{{end}}
 ```
-The -qemuport option can be used to follow qemu boot logs by connecting to user defined port or an entry in the workload yaml file.
+The --qemuport option can be used to follow qemu boot logs by connecting to user defined port or an entry in the workload yaml file.

 For example,